kusti8/proton-native/docs/packaging.md

 Currently, the easiest way is to simply download a [node binary](https://nodejs.org/en/download/) for your platform, copy it into your project root.
 Then create a shortcut/script to execute that.

-Make sure you have babel transpile it, because node doesn't like ES6 currently:
+Make sure you have babel transpile it, in case you use any new syntax not supported by your current version of node.

 `package.json`
 ```